-The artistic staff is supported by assistants Joan Egnatoff and Anne Lorraine Molloy, and accompanists Clare Miller and Michel Szczesniak.
+The artistic staff is supported by assistants Joan Egnatoff, Anne Lorraine Molloy and Rachel Lutz and accompanists Clare Miller and Michel Szczesniak.

 Conductor, composer, organist, pianist and educator, Mark Sirett is the Founding Artistic Director of the Cantabile Choirs.
 He holds both Masters and D.M.A. in Choral Conducting and Pedagogy from the University of Iowa.
 He is an award-winning composer and conductor: Jury Prize from the Cork International Choral Festival, Ireland, Outstanding Conductor Young Prague Festival, and President’s Leadership Award from Choirs Ontario, and Outstanding Choral Composition from Choral Canada.

 Dr. Sirett was guest conductor for the premiere performance of his Trilogy, Words, Stories, Truth with the Faculty of Music Choirs, Western University in October.
 In November he directed Alberta Big Sing with 600 teen singers in Calgary.
 In 2018 he directs the Independent Schools Music Festival at Roy Thomson Hall, Solid Gold Festival in Orillia, and both the Adult and Children’s Choirs for Singspiration in Edmonton.
 Next fall he has been invited conducts the AMIS Asian Honors’ Choir Festival in Daejon, Korea.